What is the License/Excise Tax

 Step 1: Number of Units x Trip Rate = Total Trips

 Step 2: Total Trips x Tax Rate = Total Tax Liability

 To determine the number of units you must first determine the appropriate landuse for the project.
-The City of Lee’s Summit has adopted a Trip Generation Table which was developed from the most recent version of the ITE Trip Generation Manual and covers the most common types of development in the City.
-For uses not listed on the standard table, staff will utilize information in the ITE Manual to find a comparable use.
-If there is no comparable use, applicants may submit data for consideration of similar developments or conduct traffic studies to determine the number of trips created by specific uses.
-In residential developments, vehicle trips are based on the number of living units while commercial developments are based on trips per 1,000 square feet of building area.
-The tax rate for each landuse is provided on the Trip Generation Table below.
+The City of Lee’s Summit has adopted the most recent version of the ITE Trip Generation Manual, which covers the most common types of development in the City.
+For uses not listed, staff will utilize information in the ITE Manual to find a comparable use.
+In residential developments, vehicle trips are based on the number of living units while commercial developments are based on units per 1,000 square feet of building area.

 License Tax Payment

 For residential development, the license tax is paid prior to or at the time of building permit issuance.